domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Matter can only be recognized by forces acting on it.

+## Nicholas Fearn, Philosopher

+Analogy between quantum physics and computer game.
+Once you get to quantum level, everything becomes a probabilistic blur, just like in a computer game when you get to the edge a game (e.g., edge of forest or a room that is not really part of the game and the software developer blurs it out with random functions).

 ## Georg Wilhelm Friedrich Hegel, Philosopher

 We assume the world is unified, but we cannot grasp the unity ourselves.